 Yet, the app is whatever its users want it to be.
 There is a discord server for every interest or even sub-groups within an interest.
 Groups of friends might have one to avoid other social media and make it easier to just hop on a voice call.
 With a perfectly working mobile app, friends or potential friends are often just a couple of screen taps away.

 Discord is still growing and is a relative newcomer.
-It is more rooted in internet culture and interests than other social media interests, but its potential seems limitless in a time where people are seeking more connections and new people to meet and get to know.
-There is nothing stopping it from expanding outside of its own image and competitors adopting some of its more user and group-friendly features.
+It is more rooted in internet culture and interests than other social media interests, but its potential seems limitless in a time when people are seeking more connections and new people to meet and get to know.
+There is nothing stopping it from expanding outside of its own image and from competitors adopting some of its more user and group-friendly features.

 Technically another arm of Facebook, Instagram is the most photo-obsessed social media network and potentially the most beautiful if you know who to follow.
-Some people make their living off of Instagram, and Instagram culture is something unto itself.
+Some people make they're living off of Instagram, and Instagram culture is something unto itself.
 Despite the media portrayal of a selfie-obsessed culture instigated by the app, there is something for everyone on Instagram.
 It serves as another means of connection in a disconnected time if people know how to use it.

-The app is wildly successful, as one might imagine, and smartphones now can easily allow people to view the images (and videos) in all their splendor, and take great photos and share them on their phone, anywhere, and at any time.
+The app is wildly successful, as one might imagine, and smartphones now can easily allow people to view the images (and videos) in all their splendor, take great photos and share them on their phone, anywhere, and at any time.
 Whether you are interested in celebrity culture, nature, or bringing an egg to the heights of greatness, Instagram will continue to offer something to users.

 Reddit has been around long before the news stories came about it nearly taking down Wall Street, and it has built itself over time to be one of the most popular places online people can anonymously communicate and share posts, with the content rising and falling by its own virtue as opposed to the popularity of the user.
 A lot can go into a Reddit post, and looking back through past content can quickly lead to wasted hours.